-This course will provide an overview of the major ideas and sociohistorical factors that relate to the study of the mind and behavior, and have shaped the field of psychology as a scientific discipline.
-Topics covered will include the evolution of this field of study from its roots in the philosophy of Ancient Greece and Rome, the beginning of the scientific method, Darwinian theory, the establishment of the major psychological schools of thought, and rise of applied psychology.
+This course will focus on the major ideas and sociohistorical factors that relate to the study of the mind and behavior, and have shaped the field of psychology as a scientific discipline.
+Topics include: the evolution of this field of study from its roots in the philosophy of Ancient Greece and Rome, the beginning of the scientific method, Darwinian theory, the establishment of the major psychological schools of thought, and the rise of applied psychology.
 The student can have no more than 6 credits remaining in their major to complete in their degree program prior to enrolling in this course.
 (3 credits)

 - ENG 101: English Composition 1

 - ENG 102: English Composition 2